subquery/documentation/docs/subquery_network/node_operators/plans.md

 Click `Enable Flex Plan` to enable flex plan pricing for this particular project.
 You can then enter the following settings

 - The price per 1,000 requests.
 A good starting place is 1 kSQT or SQT per 1,000 requests
 - A validity period.
 This is for how long the pricing will be valid for consumers that take this up.
-E.g. if a new consumer opens a state channel with your Flex plan, they are garanteed this price for this many days once that channel is opened.
+E.g. if a new consumer opens a state channel with your Flex plan, they are guaranteed this price for this many days once that channel is opened.
 A longer number of days gives greater price certainty, but reduces the Node Operators ability to adjust prices to match costs.
 A good starting place is 7 days.

 ![Flex Plan Create](/assets/img/network/flex-plan-create.png)